 Albert sighed and signaled with a scratch behind his left ear.
 “I understand.
 I appreciate your calm consideration, and I’m sorry you won’t be joining us.”

 He turned and strode away.
 He was a good twenty-five yards from her when the dull thud of her body hitting the floor reached him.
-He didn’t turn around.
+He didn’t look back.

 Albert straightened abruptly in his seat.
 His chin raised as he turned toward the open window and sniffed the air.
 It was a male scent, of that he was certain.
 Not too young, but not too old, either.
 If he were a betting man, he would peg the age of the owner of those intriguing pheromones to be somewhere in his thirties.
 Close to his own age.
 Or…not.

 His lip curled self-depreciatingly as it was wont to do.
 After his thirty-fourth birthday, he’d lost track of his precise age.
-Too many decades scattered over the first few hundred years after he’d been turned had been spent despondent and distracted, struggling to survive.
+He’d spent too many decades over the first few hundred years after he’d been turned despondent and distracted, struggling to survive.
 He needed to add about two thousand years to get his true age.

 He sighed, but let the nickname go.
 Not letting inconsequential matters aggravate him was one of the reasons he made a well-liked and effective faction-leader.
 His associates respected him in the true sense of the word, rather than the fear-based perversion of it.